Cannabis (drug): Physical

 Cannabis smoke contains thousands of organic and inorganic chemical compounds.
-This tar is chemically similar to that found in tobacco smoke, and over fifty known carcinogens have been identified in cannabis smoke, including; nitrosamines, reactive aldehydes, and polycylic hydrocarbons, including benz[a]pyrene.
+This tar is chemically similar to that found in tobacco smoke, and over fifty known carcinogens have been identified in cannabis smoke, including; nitrosamines, reactive aldehydes, and polycyclic aromatic hydrocarbons, including benz[a]pyrene.
 Cannabis smoke is also inhaled more deeply than tobacco smoke.
 As of 2015, there is no consensus regarding whether cannabis smoking is associated with an increased risk of cancer.
 Light and moderate use of cannabis is not believed to increase risk of lung or upper airway cancer.
 Evidence for causing these cancers is mixed concerning heavy, long-term use.
 In general there are far lower risks of pulmonary complications for regular cannabis smokers when compared with those of tobacco.
 A 2015 review found an association between cannabis use and the development of testicular germ cell tumors (TGCTs), particularly non-seminoma TGCTs.
 Another 2015 meta-analysis found no association between lifetime cannabis use and risk of head or neck cancer.
 Combustion products are not present when using a vaporizer, consuming THC in pill form, or consuming cannabis foods.

 There is concern that cannabis may contribute to cardiovascular disease, but as of 2018, evidence of this relationship was unclear.
 Research in these events is complicated because cannabis is often used in conjunction with tobacco, and drugs such as alcohol and cocaine that are known to have cardiovascular risk factors.
 Smoking cannabis has also been shown to increase the risk of myocardial infarction by 4.8 times for the 60 minutes after consumption.

 There is preliminary evidence that cannabis interferes with the anticoagulant properties of prescription drugs used for treating blood clots.
 As of 2019, the mechanisms for the anti-inflammatory and possible pain relieving effects of cannabis were not defined, and there were no governmental regulatory approvals or clinical practices for use of cannabis as a drug.

 Emergency department visits

 Emergency room (ER) admissions associated with cannabis use rose significantly from 2012 to 2016; adolescents from age 12–17 had the highest risk.
 At one Colorado medical center following legalization, approximately two percent of ER admissions were classified as cannabis users.
 The symptoms of one quarter of these users were partially attributed to cannabis (a total of 2567 out of 449,031 patients); other drugs were sometimes involved.
 Of these cannabis admissions, one quarter were for acute psychiatric effects, primarily suicidal ideation, depression, and anxiety.
-An additional third of the cases were for gastrointestinal issues including Cannabinoid hyperemesis syndrome.
+An additional third of the cases were for gastrointestinal issues including cannabinoid hyperemesis syndrome.

 According to the United States Department of Health and Human Services, there were 455,000 emergency room visits associated with cannabis use in 2011.
 These statistics include visits in which the patient was treated for a condition induced by or related to recent cannabis use.
 The drug use must be "implicated" in the emergency department visit, but does not need to be the direct cause of the visit.
 Most of the illicit drug emergency room visits involved multiple drugs.
 In 129,000 cases, cannabis was the only implicated drug.